wx257osn2/symboli_carotene/README.md

-# Symboli Carotene
+# Symboli Carotene Core

 > _Eclipse first, the rest nowhere._

-Symboli Carotene dumps the communication payload of some applications.
+Symboli Carotene Core is the core utility to handle the communication payload of some applications.

 ## Build